Authentic Care & Straightforward Pricing for LASIK

 Our fee includes our advanced technology along with one year of comprehensive follow up care.
 During your initial telephone conversation with one of our experienced LASIK Counselors we will provide you with answers to all of your questions.
 If you choose to proceed, of course a complimentary doctor evaluation will be required to confirm your LASIK surgery candidacy.
 If you medically qualify, you will be offered the option to add our Lifetime LASIK Assurance Plan*.

 Give one of our experienced LASIK Counselors a call NOW at

-To understand the true cost of their LASIK, a patient should understand the choices that they have when choosing a LASIK provider.
+To understand the true cost of LASIK, a patient should understand the choices they have when choosing a LASIK provider.
 It is common for a patient to think the doctor will make all the choices for them related to the LASIK procedure.
 True, the doctor will address many of the candidacy questions.
-However, there are still some key decisions that are left up to the patient, mostly driven by which LASIK Provider the patient selects to perform his or her LASIK.
+However, there are still some key decisions that are left up to the patient, mostly driven by which LASIK center the patient selects to perform his or her eye surgery.
 You should be fully informed on these key decisions.
 After all, they are your eyes.

 A patient considering LASIK in Denver has four (4) primary areas of choice that usually determine the price of their procedure.